 How science is trying to stop the sea ice melting

 Currently, people are finding ways to use Earth’s natural features (land and ocean) to help reduce the number of greenhouse gases in the atmosphere.
-For example, this awesome invention called ‘Ocean Spiral’ aims to reduce CO2 levels by using deep water currents!
+For example, this incredible invention called ‘Ocean Spiral’ aims to reduce CO2 levels by using deep water currents!

-The Ocean Spiral is basically a large pipe that descends into the depths of our oceans.
-As it goes deeper and deeper into the water, it cools down before joining with other pipes, which transfer cold concentrated seawater up to shallower waters where the algae grow.
+The Ocean Spiral is a large pipe that descends into the depths of our oceans.
+As it goes deeper and deeper into the water, it cools down before joining with other lines, which transfer cold concentrated seawater up to shallower waters where the algae grow.
 In turn, these algae absorb carbon dioxide from seawater while producing oxygen as a waste product!
 Two men from Norway created the design: Stig Karlsen and Sigbjørn Wollan.

 The Ocean Spiral has been tested at the Institute of Marine Research in Bergen, Norway!
 It was tested with closed-circuit cameras that send pictures back to researchers from the depths of the ocean!

-There is also another cool invention called ‘Ocean Arks International.
+There is also another fantastic invention called ‘Ocean Arks International.
 This installation will be used on land and underwater to help reduce CO2 levels!
 As stated on their website (link below), “it’s an idea whose time has come.”
 The installation “forestalls climate change by restoring carbon to where it belongs; into the soil.”
 So basically, it does the opposite of what most people are trying to do – it takes CO2 from the air and turns it into soil!
 It is an attempt at creating a “carbon negative cycle.”

 With these new projects, we are stepping away from using energy that harms our planet to help us change how we use energy for good!
 We aren’t on the right track yet, but I’m sure one day soon, we’ll find a way!
-As the Earth becomes warmer and warmer due to climate change and greenhouse gases, new ideas like this will need to keep popping up so that maybe one day we’ll have enough of them that they actually work!
-I think people should try to do whatever they can to ensure that these incredible ideas get put into action.
+As the Earth becomes warmer and warmer due to climate change and greenhouse gases, new ideas like this will need to keep popping up so that maybe one day we’ll have enough of them that they work!
+People should try to do whatever they can to ensure that these incredible ideas get put into action.

 Few places on Earth will be untouched by climate change – but there are still things that can be done to help slow down its effects!
 It’s time to take action now if you want your children and grandchildren to know what an ‘arctic’ looks like.
 Share these resources with family and friends to better inform them about the impacts of global warming in the world’s coldest region.